-Apple makes some of the best tablets on the market, with incredibly powerful chips, gorgeous Retina displays, and tons of functionality.
-The problem, though, is picking which one is right for you.
-There are so many choices to make – screen size, storage space, how to find the best iPad stylus, and more – that choosing can at times feel overwhelming.
+Apple's iPad model list just keeps growing with the recent launch of the fifth genration iPad Pro.
+They're undoubtedly some of the best tablets on the market, with powerful chips, gorgeous Retina displays, and tons of functionality.
+The only problem is deciding which one is right for your needs when there are now so many choices to make, from screen size to storage space and performance.
+And that's before you get to the question of accessories, such as selecting the best iPad stylus.

-The iPad Pro is, as the name suggests, aimed at professional users who need to use it to complete serious work.
-Despite having a less powerful chip than the iPad Air, it has some advantages, such as built-in Face ID.
-The iPad Pro also comes in a large 12.9in version, as well as the 11in, which gives you extra space for design work when paired with the second generation Apple Pencil.
-As well as that, it has the largest storage options of any iPad, going up to 1TB.
-It will cost you an arm and a leg, though, so make sure it is right for you before you buy.
+Despite carrying a less powerful chip than the latest iPad Air, it has some advantages, such as built-in Face ID.
+The iPad Pro comes in a large 12.9in version, as well as the 11in, which allows extra space for design work when paired with the second generation Apple Pencil.
+It also comes with larger storage options than the iPad Air, going right up to 1TB.

-Looking to save even more money on the iPad?
-Try the seventh generation model, released in 2019.
-You still get almost exactly the same package as the eighth generation version, including Apple Pencil support, the same storage options, the same camera, Touch ID, and more.
-In fact, the only difference is the processor, which is the older A10 Fusion chip.
-Just be aware that if you want to do more demanding tasks, you will likely notice the difference.
-If you just need a simple, affordable tablet, though, you will not go far wrong with this iPad model.
+The seventh generation model of the iPad released in 2019 is another good option to consider if you're on a budget.
+It has almost exactly the same package as the eighth generation version, including Apple Pencil support, the same storage options, the same camera, Touch ID and more.
+The only real difference is the processor, which is the older A10 Fusion chip.
+You might notice the difference if you want to do more demanding tasks, but if you just need a simple, affordable tablet, you won't go far wrong with this iPad model.

-If most iPads feel a bit too large for you, the iPad mini will be right up your street.
-Its 7.9in display is the most compact of any iPad, so it is great for popping into a bag and taking on your travels.
-Think of it as a more capable Kindle or Kobo for reading or watching content on the go.
-It has the same A12 chip as the iPad so is not weak by any means, although it does not work with any of Apple's keyboard cases.
-You can use the first generation Apple Pencil with it, though.
+If you find most iPads are too large for your needs, the lightweight iPad mini is probably the solution you're looking for.
+Its 7.9in display makes it the most compact of any iPad, and its light enough to easily pop into a bag to take on your travels.
+Think of this tablet as a more capable Kindle or Kobo for reading or watching content on the go, although it has the iPad's A12 chip so its performance is by no means weak.
+It doesn't work with any of Apple's keyboard cases, but it is compatible with the first generation Apple Pencil.

 Older iPad models